 Have you ever gone onto Google and thought ‘let me just type in some accurate keywords’?

-Have you ever searched the web for a specific meta description that accurately met your query?
+Have you ever searched the web and been so impressed by the specific meta description that accurately met your query?

 I’m guessing no.